Explainable Activity Recognition for Smart Home Systems: User Studies: Comparison of XAI Models

+In this section we describe the two IRB-approved user studies through which we examine the usefulness of each explanation type in helping non-AI experts understand smart home activity label outputs.
+Recall, the user studies consider two different contexts in which remote caregiver monitoring may be applicable.
+In the first user study, we consider a remote monitoring smart home scenario in which participants monitor, in real-time, the well-beings of multiple individuals.
+In the second user study, we consider a remote smart home monitoring scenario in which participants are online and asynchronously review the past-performed activities of a single individual.

-In this section, we describe the user study in which we validated each explanation type.
-These results contribute to the analysis of RQ1, where we seek to evaluate whether users prefer natural language explanations or simple activity labels, and to RQ2, where we explore whether explanations give users more confidence in the activity recognition model.
+In each user study, we assess five study conditions, four of which are smart home activity labels accompanied with explanation types ( $\mathcal{E}_{LIME}$, $\mathcal{E}_{LIME+}$, $\mathcal{E}_{Anchors}$, $\mathcal{E}_{SHAP}$), and the fifth one is a baseline condition (${Base}$) in which no explanation was provided and only the predicted activity label is presented (e.g ``The activity is `Bathing'").
+The results of our studies contribute to the analysis of RQ1, where we seek to evaluate whether users prefer natural language explanations over simple activity labels from smart home systems, and to RQ2, where we explore whether XAI-model based explanations give users more confidence in the underlying activity recognition model.